oguzkaganaltas/CIFAR10-grid-search/README.md

 Oğuz Kağan Altaş 2385128

 If your environemnt is Windows, please remove the num_workers=8 from line 172,173,174.
 If you are using Linux, do not remove, it will make the training faster.
+The cript will first train a model and validate it during training and after training completed it will take the best epoch model and test it with test data for each model.
+No spearate script to test.

 # How to run